 Initially, Coote and Campbell had self-financed their business, reinvesting the profits as the business grew organically.
 Eventually they needed additional finance to meet the strong demand for their garments overseas but was unsuccessful from obtaining this from their bank due to lack of security.

 "SIR has grown exponentially since its inception in 2014, this has resulted in a drastic increase in our production costs', Coote explained.
-'When taking on major international wholesale accounts you have almost a six-month lead team between paying for production and receiving the funds from the account.
+'When taking on major international wholesale accounts you have almost a six-month lead time between paying for production and receiving the funds from the account.
 Which results in cash flow delays - an issue a lot of growing fashion businesses face”.

 Maintaining creative control